teo-tsou/follow_me_5G/README.md

 - **Configure the environment to your system requirments:**

-For example you can change the RTT or Load Thresholds.
-You can also modify the car speeds, and the mem,cpu AWGN noises and migration times the environment file is located on: ~/follow_me_5g/mec-sim-env/mec_sim/mec_sim/envs/mec_sim_env.py
+For example you can change the RTT or load thresholds and migration times that are defined in the init method of the MecEnv class.
+You can also modify the car speeds, and the mem,cpu AWGN noises that are defined on rtt_scenario and load_scenario respectively.
+The environment file is located on: `~/follow_me_5g/mec-sim-env/mec_sim/mec_sim/envs/mec_sim_env.py`

 ### DQN & DSQN Agents

 We have implemented 2 DRL architctures for DQN and DSQN agents respectively.
-Both can be found at the corresponding paths in the repo:
+Please read the [keras-rl2 documentation](https://keras-rl.readthedocs.io/en/latest/agents/overview/) before you proceed in order to underastand the hyperparameters.
+Both agent implementations can be found at the corresponding paths in the repo:

 ```
 ~/follow_me_5g/mec-sim-env/mec_sim/dqn.py